Vaishnavi1735/Internship-Sales-Dashboard/README.md

 ## 🗂️ Project Files:
 - `Sales_Data.xlsx` → Raw sales data used for analysis.
-- `Internship_Sales_Dashboard.png` → Screenshot of the final dashboard.
+- `Internship_sales_data  dasboard.png` → Screenshot of the final dashboard.

 ## 🛠️ Tools Used:
 - Google Sheets